Latest update: 17 February 2023

 Nena Sanchez Art Gallery – Landhuis Jan Kok

 After the cheerful pink flamingos, take a look at the country house (landhuis in Dutch) of Jan Kok (or Jan Kock).
 It’s one of the oldest country houses in Curaçao.
 Jan Kok was a slave master in the 18th century.
 Today the mansion serves as a studio, art gallery, and shop for the colorful works of Nena Sanchez.

 You can see Nena’s work all over the island.
-She paints cheerful landscapes and still lifes.
+She paints cheerful landscapes and still lives.
 Fun fact: Nena was once Miss Curaçao!

 In the store, we meet a friendly employee who immediately gives us a handful of tips for good restaurants, cheap sneks (the food trucks of Curaçao), and more.
 You can also take a tour of the gallery and the rooms but call in advance to make arrangements.
 There are no fixed tour times.

-The Williwood sign is, as you probably thought of yourself, inspired by the famous Hollywood sign.
+The Williwood sign is, as you probably guessed, inspired by the famous Hollywood sign – but now in Sint Willibrord.
 It is located right next to the salt fields with the flamingos.
-Stop, take a picture, and continue exploring Curacao!
+Stop, take a picture, and continue exploring Curaçao!